 Learn what was going on in the oceans while the dinosaurs roamed the Earth.
 See how an ichthyosaur gave birth and discover the giant land mammal often mistaken for a dinosaur.

-The Fossil Marine Reptiles gallery is located in Fossil Way between the Central Hall and the Birds gallery.
+The Fossil Marine Reptiles gallery is located in Fossil Way between the Hintze Hall (formerly the Central Hall) and the Birds gallery.